Victoria Park, Leicester

 Victoria Park in Leicester, England is a public park of 69 acres (279,000 m2).
-It is in the south-east, just outside the city centre, backing on to the University of Leicester and close to the Leicester railway station.
+It is in the south-east, just outside the city centre, backing on to the University of Leicester and close to Leicester railway station.

 History

 The park was historically part of the South Fields of Leicester, and was used from 1806 to 1883 as a racecourse – a function that was then transferred to the purpose-built Leicester Racecourse in Oadby.
 It was opened as a park in 1882.
 A Victorian grandstand stood in the park until the mid-20th century, and was used as a pavilion after racing moved to Oadby.
 It was damaged by a German parachute bomb in 1940 and later demolished, with the new pavilion built on the same site and opened in 1958.
 Leicester Fosse (who later became Leicester City Football Club) played here on various occasions between 1884 and 1890.